5Sigma/celerity-example-chat/README.md

 # Running this example:

+1. If you haven't, install Golang https://golang.org/doc/install
-1. Get the code using go get: `go get github.com/5Sigma/celerity-example-chat`
+2. Get the code using go get: `go get github.com/5Sigma/celerity-example-chat`
-2. CD to the project folder `cd $GOPATH/src/github.com/5Sigma/celerity-example-chat`
+3. CD to the project folder `cd $GOPATH/src/github.com/5Sigma/celerity-example-chat`
-3. Run the main server `go run main.go`
+4. Run the main server `go run main.go`
-4. Direct a browser to the application running at: http://localhost:5050/
+5. Direct a browser to the application running at: http://localhost:5050/